How To Deal With Narcissists And Self-Absorbed Love Partners

 Logically, we understand that we shouldn’t allow others to take advantage of us.
 We know we need boundaries that help prioritize our own needs over those of others.

-So how do we end up in a relationship with a narcissist, no matter how hard you try to communicate and enforce boundaries?
+So how do we end up in an unhealthy relationship with a narcissist, no matter how hard you try to communicate and enforce boundaries?

 The simple answer is fear.
 It's hard to stick to your boundaries when you feel deep-seated, soul-wrenching fear.